Welcome to the Behmer Lab…

 The Insect Physiology & Behavior Research Group (IPBRG), headed by Spence Behmer, studies insect physiology and behavior, including their ecological and evolutionary bases.
-Our approach is "bottom-up", with an emphasis on using individual behavior as a tool to understand physiological and higher-level processes.
+Our approach is “bottom-up”, with an emphasis on using individual behavior as a tool to understand physiological and higher-level processes.
+Recently we have also begun to use sequencing approaches to better understand physiological processes.
 Our lab pursues three broadly defined areas of research:

 1) physiological ecology